kricsleo/iconfonter/README.md

 # Iconfonter

-Download icons in [iconfont](https://www.iconfont.cn/) using your iconfont cookie, and generate TS interface, iconify configs, and so on.
+Download icons on [iconfont](https://www.iconfont.cn/) with your iconfont cookie, and generate TS interface, iconify configs, and so on.

 ## Feature